onqtam/headjack/src/possibilities.md

 # A list of what could be possible

+# Possible queries

-imagine stumbling upon a video and saving it for later viewing.
+- imagine stumbling upon a video and saving it for later viewing.
 Later you decide to check where it got to you from - how do you query that? in a data-centric world you could run a query asking to see if anyone you follow has shared it

-hope for spam & moderation: if there is a market for it it could be solved faster as compared when a monopoly has to deal with that - like with spam and email - anyone can build tools to fight spam in email

 it doesn't make sense to not be possible to comment on anything in the web and not have your followers see it. simply doesn't